rrrene/inch/README.md

     Inch::Rake::Suggest.new

-This creates a rake task named `doc:suggest`.
+This creates a rake task named `inch`.
 Change the name by passing it to the constructor.
 Use the `args` config option to add any command-line arguments from `inch suggest --help`.

     require 'inch/rake'

-    Inch::Rake::Suggest.new("doc:report") do |suggest|
+    Inch::Rake::Suggest.new("doc:suggest") do |suggest|
-      suggest.args << "--no-protected"
-      suggest.args << "--no-private"
+      suggest.args << "--private"
     end